-Year 10 Work Experience Program
+Year 10 Work Experience Program (Optional)

 The benefits gained from experience in the workplace are many and include gaining an insight into a career that students may be considering for the future and/or experience which may help them obtain part time employment.
-Year 10 students will spend one week in the workplace.
+Year 10 students are encouraged to partake in Work Experience but this is no longer a compulsory school activity.

-To obtain a placement it is preferable that students tentatively organize a suitable placement by speaking with the relevant organisation face to face, via phone or email.
+To obtain a placement, it is preferable that students tentatively organise a suitable placement by speaking with the relevant organisation face to face, via phone or email.
 The sooner the placement is arranged the better.
 Ideally, all placements should be finalised 2 weeks before the commencement of the placement.

-To facilitate ease of processing, students will be provided a Work Experience Information Pack.
-Students will also have to complete OH&S online tests prior to Work Experience which they will do as with part of their Humanities subject.
-The Work Experience Arrangement Forms are legal documents and the relevant stake holders, including the employers, need to complete their section of the form.
+To facilitate ease of processing, students will be provided with a Work Experience Information Pack.
+Students will also have to complete OH&S online tests prior to Work Experience.
+The Work Experience Arrangement Forms are legal documents and the relevant stake-holders, including the employers, need to complete their section of the form.